Antirrhinum: Ecology

 Snapdragons are short-lived perennial plants that survive well in cold seasons but are often replanted each spring and considered annual plants.
 They do best in full or partial sun, in well-drained soil since their roots are susceptible to rotting (although they do require regular watering).
 They are classified commercially as a range of heights: midget or dwarf (15-20 cm), medium (15-30 in) and tall (30–48 in).
 Removing the dead flowers, referred to as deadheading, is important to help them to continuously produce beautiful flowers throughout their growing season.
-They are susceptible to ethylene gas so removing dead flowers and keeping them away from ripe fruits or vegetables also helps them bloom longer.
-They grow during their peak seasons of April to June and August to October in the Northern Hemisphere. and bloom in a variety of colors ranging from: white, yellow, orange, red, purple, pink and some multicolored patterns.
+They are susceptible to ethylene gas, so removing dead flowers and keeping them away from ripe fruits or vegetables also helps them bloom longer.
+They grow during their peak seasons of April to June and August to October in the Northern Hemisphere and bloom in a variety of colors such as white, yellow, orange, red, purple, pink, including multicolored patterns.

 They are ecologically diverse, particularly the New World species (Saerorhinum).

 Cultivation

 The snapdragon is an important garden plant, widely cultivated from tropical to temperate zones as a bedding, rockery, herbaceous border or container plant.
-(Tolety 2011) Cultivars have showy white, crimson, or yellow bilabiate flowers (with two lips).
+Cultivars have showy white, crimson, or yellow bilabiate flowers (with two lips).
 It is also important as a model organism in botanical research, and its genome has been studied in detail.

 Genetic studies

-Antirrhinum is a genus that has been used from the earliest genetic studies of Gregor Mendel and Charles Darwin and was used as a model by Erwin Baur (Tolety 2011).
+Antirrhinum is a genus that has been used from the earliest genetic studies of Gregor Mendel and Charles Darwin and was used as a model by Erwin Baur.
 Together with closely related genera, it has become a model organism for the investigation of the genetic basis of plant development, particularly floral development.

 The genus is a typical example of incomplete dominance by the red allele with the anthocyanin pigment.
 Any cross between red-flowered and white-flowered snapdragons, give an intermediate and heterozygous phenotype with pink flowers, that carries both the dominant and recessive alleles.

 Several species of Antirrhinum are self-incompatible, meaning that a plant cannot be fertilised by its own pollen.
 Self-incompatibility in the genus has been studied since the early 1900s.
 Self-incompatibility in Antirrhinum species is controlled gametophytically and shares many important features with self-incompatibility systems in Rosaceae and Solanaceae.